-The county has a staff member to work with English Language Learners.
+The county has a CCBOE employee that works with teachers to help English Language Learners.
 Scores can be given using Transact.com.

 - 6. What is the school's teacher turnover rate for this school year?
-JMS lost one regular teaching unit and one special education teaching unit. - 7.
+Jackson Middle School lost four teaching units. - 7.
 What is the experience level of key teaching and learning personnel?
-All but four teachers are highly qualified. - 8.
+The majority of the staff is highly qualified with two working towards certification. - 8.
 If there is a high turnover rate, what initiatives has the school implemented to attempt to lower the turnover rate (recruitment and retention strategies)?

-We do not usually have a high turnover rate.
-However, teacher vacancies are advertised at all school sites, on the district website, and through college placement bureaus.
+Teacher vacancies are advertised at all school sites, on the district website, and through college placement bureaus.
 The specific requirements that anyone hired must be a Highly Qualified Teacher is stated as per state law and board of education policy.
 Principals make hiring decisions based on these policies.
-Our country has a mentoring plan in place for new teachers. - 9.
-Describe how data is used from academic assessments to determine professional development.
+Our country has a mentoring plan in place for new teachers.

+9. Describe how data is used from academic assessments to determine professional development.